universeartman/Welcome_Class/README.md

 # Welcome_Class
-Thanks, I am only looking forward to learning how to use Github. -Devin Shafman
+Thanks, I am really looking forward to learn how to use Github. -Devin Shafman
 #Shev4Prez